-This topic paper is part of the Suffolk Joint Strategic Needs Assessment (JSNA).
-A topic paper is a one-off analysis of specific data on a given subject, usually in response to a specific request for information.
-It should be utilised as an overview of the topic, rather than a comprehensive examination of the health needs of a population.
-Topic papers do not include recommendations or user feedback.
+This profile is part of the Suffolk Joint Strategic Needs Assessment (JSNA).
+A profile is a one-off analysis of specific data on a given subject, usually in response to a specific request for information.
+It should be used as an overview of the subject, rather than a comprehensive examination of the health needs of a population.
+Profiles do not include recommendations or user feedback.